Gibson Jimi Hendrix 1969 Flying V Review & Prices

 Vote

-The Gibson Jimi Hendrix 1969 Flying V meets 4 out of our 8 criteria items for beginner friendliness, which means that it's not bad for beginners, but it could be better.
+The Gibson Jimi Hendrix 1969 Flying V meets 3 out of our 8 criteria items for beginner friendliness, which means that it's not recommended for complete beginners.
 This takes into account the type of frets, scale length, nut width, bridge type, fretboard radius, and neck profile to determine the easiest combination for new players to get used to.

 New Player Friendliness